Installation

 Testing your installation

-To test your installation, run deno --version
+To test your installation, run deno --version.
+If this prints the Deno version

 to the console the installation was successful.

-to see help text documenting Deno's flags and usage.
+Use deno help to see help text documenting Deno's flags and usage.
 Get a

 detailed guide on the CLI here.